 What should I do with the pulp?

 There are many uses for the leftover pulp that will be created by your juicer instead of tossing them in the garbage.
 You can add it to soups or stews for added fiber and flavor.
-It can be composted.
-Also, it could be used for baked goods such as this recipe for Carrot Muffins.
+Also, it can be composted.

 - 2 small sweet potatoes (or 1 large)